Shawn-Nichol/BlueTeam/Challenges/Medium/Log Analysis Sysmon.md

 cat sysmon* | grep "key" | sort | uniq
 ```
 Keys tried
-- OrignalFileName: I returned several binaries, all of which were legitimate.
+- OriginalFileName: I returned several binaries, all of which were legitimate.
 - ParentCommandLine: There were some potentially suspicious files; googling these file names didn't return anything suspicious. </br>
 ![image](https://github.com/Shawn-Nichol/BlueTeam/assets/30714313/1de81b99-ff0b-469b-b885-42b34446bc00)
-- TargetFileName: It returned too many results, so I ignored this one.
+- TargetFileName: Returned a lot of DLL, and don't think this is what we are after
 - DestinationIp: Return one unique result. </br>
 ![image](https://github.com/Shawn-Nichol/BlueTeam/assets/30714313/17ef5d0a-af73-44b7-ab24-008445d7f825)